-The vehicle may have a manual rearview mirror.
+The vehicle may have a manual rearview mirror with reading lamps.
 While sitting in a comfortable driving position, adjust the mirror so you can see clearly behind your vehicle.
 Grip the mirror in the center to move it up or down and side to side.
 The control at the bottom of the mirror is the day/night feature that allows adjustment to the mirror so that the glare of headlamps from behind is reduced.
 Push the control for daytime use; pull it for night use.

-Automatic Dimming Rearview Mirror with HomeLink®
+Automatic Dimming Rearview Mirror with Universal Home Remote

-The vehicle may have an automatic dimming rearview mirror with map lamps and HomeLink® Transmitter buttons.
-For more information about this feature, see HomeLink® on page 2-30.
+Your vehicle may have an automatic dimming rearview mirror with map lamps and Universal Home Remote buttons.
+For more information about this feature, see Universal Home Remote System on page 2-30.